 One upsell strategy is targeting people based on their recent purchases and offering related items.

-For example, when someone orders business cards from MOO, they could follow up with an offer on their notebooks as well.
+For example, when someone orders business cards from MOO, MOO could follow up with an offer on their notebooks as well.

-In this case, a discount offer could be a great selling point—if the person liked your product, they might be interested in getting another with a nice bargain.
+In this case, a discount offer is a great selling point—if the person liked your product, they might be interested in buying something else at a bargain.

 16) Nurture Leads with Relevant Content

-All the above-mentioned Facebook ad strategies focused mainly on one thing – turning cold and warm leads into customers.
+Up to now, the focus has been Facebook ad strategies that turn cold and warm leads into customers.

-You could even create multiple highly targeted articles or guides around specific landing page topics to make sure your campaign is relevant to various lead segments.
-Infusionsoft’s Facebook ad is clearly targeted on a customer segment of real estate companies.
+You could even create multiple highly-targeted articles or guides around specific landing page topics to make sure your campaign is relevant to various lead segments.

 Another option is to celebrate the important milestones with your customers, fans, and leads like Pipedrive did.